MobileSystem7/mobilesystem7.github.io/_posts/2014-11-25-jruby-java-testing.md

     [4] pry(#<Java::ComMs7::Counter::count>)> counter.count(collection).class
     => Java::JavaUtil::HashMap

 Yeah, that's the problem.
-The java class is returning a java HashMap object, but we are comparing it to a ruby Hash object.
-In any case, we can convert the java HashMap into a ruby Hash with the to_hash method.
+The Java class is returning a Java HashMap object, but we are comparing it to a Ruby Hash object.
+In any case, we can convert the Java HashMap into a Ruby Hash with the to_hash method.
 Lets see if that works:

     [5] pry(#<Java::ComMs7::Counter::count>)> counter.count(collection).to_hash == {"Mann"=>2}
     => true